jrobinson2786/Data_Analytics_Portfolio/SQL Projects /DX Retention, Misc. Player Stats, /README.md

 ## Dx Retention, Misc.
 Player Stats

-This project was completed by using some sample data that was generated with ChatGPT with the help of a friend / mentor who works in the videogame industry.
+This project was completed by using some sample data that was generated with ChatGPT and the help of a friend / mentor who works in the videogame industry.
 In addition to Dx retention, the data exploration is wrapped up into the analysis to insights into player activity.

 NOTE: A Dx analysis typically explores player number of players on D0 - launch, D1 - the first day, D14, & D30.
 THIS Dx analysis is created around the available data which doesn't contain the relevant days.
 I suppose I could have just labeled the dates to fit, but for demonstrative purposes, I didn't think that it really mattered.  ¯\\\_(ツ)\_/¯